-The initiative’s ongoing communications and engagement with the public will reflect the ethical standards to which all Ontario Certified Teachers aspire – care, trust, respect and integrity.
+The initiative’s ongoing communications and engagement with the public will continue to reflect the ethical standards to which all Ontario Certified Teachers aspire — care, trust, respect and integrity.

 Streamlining Investigation, Disciplinary and Reporting Processes

-The introduction of the Protecting Students Act in September 2013 ushered in an era of improved transparency and efficiency for students, teachers and parents.
+Bill 103, The Protecting Students Act, was introduced by Minister of Education Liz Sandals to the Ontario legislature on September 18, 2013, and ushered in an era of improved transparency and efficiency for students, teachers and parents.

-The proposed legislation, Bill 103, contains the most significant changes to the Ontario College of Teachers Act since the College was formed in 1997.
-The amendments reinforce the College’s continuing efforts to streamline its investigation and discipline processes.
+This proposed legislation contained the most significant changes to the Ontario College of Teachers Act since the College was formed in 1997.
+The amendments reinforced the College’s continuing efforts to streamline its investigation and discipline processes.

 Accessing Disciplinary Decisions

-You could see 779 full discipline decisions involving College members over the last 17 years on our website by the end of 2013.
+You could see more than 725 discipline decisions involving College members over the last 18 years on our website by the end of 2014.